baltpeter/albert-extensions/README.md

 A wrapper for the `dig` command.
 To run it, enter `dig` followed by the domain (or IP address) you want to query (e.g. `dig datarequests.org`).
 The DNS records for your query will be shown to you.
 You can copy the value of any line.

 To query a specific record type, add it after the domain (e.g. `dig bn.al mx`).

+### Temporary Firefox instance

+A quick way to launch a Firefox instance with a temporary profile.
+Useful for testing things in a clean profile.
+Run using `fx`.

+Inspired by this [Hacker News post](https://news.ycombinator.com/item?id=18898865) by callahad.